enginooby-academics/coding-conventions/README.md

 <a name="task-comment"></a>
 ### 2 - Task
+> Use IDE plugin to highlight different task types w/ different colors
 + **TODO** general tasks
 + **FIX**
++ **TIP** newly-discovered tip should be documented in a dedicated place, e.g., here.
+Remove comment after documenting.
 + **REMOVE** the code is used for reference later and removed when becoming unneccesary.
 + **ADHOC** temporary code needed to be replaced by more elegant solutions.
 + **REFACTOR** general refactoring tasks